 Businesses can take advantage of these familiar and popular content formats by using GIFs and memes to bring excitement or draw attention to a topic.
 You can create your own GIFs and memes or find relevant ones that are already floating around the internet to grab your audience’s attention and get them interested in what you have to say.

-There a few different places that you can use these types of content marketing in your own strategy.
+There are a few different places that you can use these types of content marketing in your own strategy.
 For instance, you can include GIFs or memes within blog content or marketing emails to keep readers entertained.
 You can also post them on social media as a way to generate conversation about a particular topic.
 Not to mention, GIFs and memes are also some of the most widely shared types of content on the internet today, which means that using these content formats may even help you gain greater visibility within your target market.

+Aside from the ones given above, there are still a few types of content that you can utilize such as podcast, template and guest post.
 Still not sure which types of content marketing are right for your business?
 Fortunately, you don’t have to go at it alone.
 Our content marketing experts at LYFE Marketing love helping businesses just like yours develop and implement effective content marketing that helps you connect with your leads and improve conversions.

 Want to learn more?
 Read all about our content marketing services to decide if partnering with LYFE Marketing is the right decision for your business.
 Do you have other ideas on types of content marketing that have helped your small business?
 Share them with us in the comments below!